Public sector human resources

 Purpose and objectives

-The Public Sector Human Resources special interest group (SIG) seeks to advance the field of study of public sector human resource management by addressing current research deficits.
+The Public Sector Human Resources Special Interest Group (SIG) seeks to advance the field of study of public sector human resource management by addressing contemporary research, in particular deficits in scholarship and practice.
 Members publish research that strives for excellence in theory, methods and original contributions to their field of study.

 Our SIG provides a collaborative platform for researchers to develop their research, expert knowledge, co-authorship networks, and grant applications.
 We facilitate round table discussions and debates, within and outside the IRSPM’s annual conferences, to advance study on public sector human resource management.